Aaron Maté

+Maté has testified at United Nations Arria meetings hosted by Russia and China, after being invited by the Permanent Mission of the Russian Federation to the United Nations, including one meeting concerning what Maté called a cover-up by the Organisation for the Prohibition of Chemical Weapons regarding the April 2018 Douma chemical attack.

 Early life

-Maté was born in Vancouver to Rae Maté, a visual artist and an illustrator of children's books, and Gabor Maté, a Hungarian physician, author, and columnist.
+Maté was born into a Jewish family in Vancouver to Rae Maté, a visual artist and an illustrator of children's books, and Gabor Maté, a Hungarian-born Canadian physician, author, and columnist.

-While a student, Maté was vice president of the pro-Palestinian student union at Concordia University in Montreal, Quebec, Canada and he was the main subject of the National Film Board of Canada documentary Discordia.
+While a student, Maté was vice president of the pro-Palestinian student union at Concordia University in Montreal and he was the main subject of the National Film Board of Canada documentary Discordia.
 The film depicts Maté's campus activism in support of the Palestinian cause and the effect it has on his relationship with the student union and his Palestinian friends.
 He received death threats from fellow Jews due to his condemnation of Israel's treatment of Palestinians.
 Maté was arrested during the Concordia University Netanyahu riot on 9 September 2002, after stepping between protesters and police, for which he faced expulsion.

 From 2003 to 2005 Maté worked as a primary researcher for Naomi Klein, who praised him as "a great intellect and terrific journalist".

 Journalism

-Up to 2017, Maté had worked as a reporter and producer for Democracy Now!, Vice, The Real News Network, and Al Jazeera.
-Maté earned an Izzy Award in April 2019 for this work.